Romy Schneider: Later career

 She also acted in The Infernal Trio (1974) with Michel Piccoli, and in Garde à vue (1981) with Michel Serrault and Lino Ventura.
 An unpleasant incident occurred during this period with leading German film director Rainer Werner Fassbinder, who wanted to cast her as the lead in his film The Marriage of Maria Braun (1979).
 Negotiations broke down when he called Schneider a "dumb cow", to which she responded by declaring she would never work with such a "beast".
 Fassbinder cast Hanna Schygulla instead, reviving his professional association with an actress to whom he had likewise been offensive.

 Schneider starred in Bertrand Tavernier's Death Watch (La mort en direct, 1980), playing a dying woman whose last days are watched on national television via a camera implanted in the brain of a journalist (Harvey Keitel).
-It is based on David G. Compton's novel.
+It is based on D. G. Compton's novel.
 Schneider's last film was La Passante du Sans-Souci (The Passerby, 1982).

+At the time of her death, she and Alain Delon were involved in the early planning of the never-realised film L'autre contre autre by Pierre Granier-Deferre.